ranjithrajv/awesome-volunteer-computing/README.md

 # Awesome Volunteer Computing [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of awesome platforms, projects, and tools for **volunteer computing** — the practice of donating idle computing power to help solve real-world scientific and humanitarian problems.
+**volunteer computing** — the practice of donating idle computing power to help solve real-world scientific and humanitarian problems.

-Volunteer computing harnesses the unused processing power of personal computers and other devices globally.
 Early pioneers like **[GIMPS](https://www.mersenne.org/)**  and **[distributed.net](https://www.distributed.net/)** paved the way for modern platforms that aggregate these resources into powerful virtual supercomputers, enabling research otherwise impossible.
+> Below is the curated list of awesome platforms, projects, and tools for volunteer computing
 ---

 ## 📚 Contents